yugr/rust-slides/features/cons/index-checks/README.md

 See [upstream #50759](https://github.com/rust-lang/rust/issues/50759) for good example of this.

-Basically when accessing `h[0]` and then `h[1]` it has to first check `0` and then `1` because it tries to report exact error location.
+Basically when accessing `h[0]` and then `h[1]` it has to first check `0` and then `1` because it tries to report exact error location (or at least LLVM optimizer believes so).

 Programmers can use explicit `assert!` macro to allow compiler to optimize checks.